virgili0/Virgilio/Topics/teaching.md

 This section of the guide aims to introduce you to the most advanced features of Google, giving you tips on how to best explore the knowledge tree it contains.

-It also contains some tips on how to use Reddit and StackOverflow.
+It also contains some tips on how to use Reddit.

 #### Google